What is the Best Age to Start Martial Arts? | Explained

 The ability to learn a martial art and learn important skills such as coordination, work ethic, body positioning and mental toughness, all before being a teenager is extremely valuable.

-George St-Pierre for example learned Karate at 7 years old to protect himself from a school bully, and later became one of the UFC GOATs.
+George St-Pierre learned Karate at 7 years old to protect himself from a school bully, and later became one of the UFC GOATs.

 Khabib Nurmagomedov began training wrestling at 5 years old with his father, and would later retire from Mixed Martial Arts with a 29-0 Professional record.